 I want my grandchildren to inherit my estate when they turn 30.
 What should I do?

-If you have particular friends or family members you would like to pass things to when you pass away, it is important that you make a Will.
+It is important that you make a Will.
+If you have particular friends or family members you would like to pass things to when you pass away a Will is needed

-Without a Will, when you pass away, you will be classed as ‘dying intestate’ and the rules of intestacy would dictate who inherits from your estate.
+Without a Will, when you pass away, you will be classed as ‘dying intestate’.
+The rules of intestacy would dictate who inherits from your estate.
 Therefore, under these rules, your grandchildren would only inherit if their own parents had predeceased you.

-It is possible to leave your estate in trust until grandchildren are aged 30, however it would be prudent to consider the ongoing legal and administrative charges, and potentially yearly charges and exit charges associated with an ongoing trust.
+It is possible to leave your estate in trust until grandchildren are aged 30.
+However it would be prudent to consider the ongoing legal and administrative charges.
+As well as potentially yearly charges and exit charges associated with an ongoing trust.
 There may also be inheritance tax complications depending on the size of the estate.

 Therefore, by leaving the trust until age 30, the estate may not qualify for the residential nil rate band.
 However, if the entire estate is below the standard nil rate band, this shouldn’t be a concern.